Nonlinear variations in axisymmetric accretion: Standing waves on sub-critical inflows

-in all of which, $\epsilon$ has been introduced as a nonlinear ``switch" parameter to keep track of all the nonlinear terms.
-When $\epsilon =0$, only linearity remains.
-In fact, in this limit one converges to the familiar linear result implied by equation~(\ref{matrix}).
-In the opposite extreme, when $\epsilon =1$, in addition to the linear effects, the lowest order of nonlinearity (the second order) becomes activated in equation~(\ref{compact2}).
-It may be noted that equations~(\ref{que}) also contain the factors, $\xi^{\mu \nu}$, all of which are to be read as
+in all of which, $\epsilon$ has been introduced as a nonlinear ``switch" parameter to track all the nonlinear terms.
+When $\epsilon =0$, only linearity remains, and in this limit we converge to the familiar linear result implied by equation~(\ref{matrix}).
+In the opposite extreme, when $\epsilon =1$, in addition to the linear effects, the lowest order of nonlinearity (the second order) becomes activated in equation~(\ref{compact2}), and the linearized stationary conditions of a sonic horizon get disturbed due to the nonlinear $\epsilon$-dependent terms.
+This very feature was observed numerically by~\citet{macmal08}.
+Equations~(\ref{que}) also contain the factors, $\xi^{\mu \nu}$, all of which read as

-Taking equations~(\ref{compact2}),~(\ref{que})~and~(\ref{zyees}) together, one gets a nonlinear equation of the perturbation, completed up to the second order, without the loss of any relevant term.
+Taking equations~(\ref{compact2}),~(\ref{que})~and~(\ref{zyees}) together, we finally obtain a nonlinear equation of the perturbation, completed up to the second order, without the loss of any relevant term.

-To render equation~(\ref{compact2}), along with all $q^{\mu \nu}$ and $\xi^{\mu \nu}$, into a workable form, it will first have to be written explicitly, and then divided throughout by $v_0$.
-While doing so, the symmetry lent by $\xi^{tr} = \xi^{rt}$ is also to be exploited.
+To render equation~(\ref{compact2}) into a workable form, we first expand it in full and then divide it throughout by $v_0$.
+In doing so, we also exploit the symmetry afforded by $\xi^{tr} = \xi^{rt}$.
 The desirable form of the equation of the perturbation should be such that its leading term would be a second-order partial time derivative of $f^\prime$, with unity as its coefficient.
 To arrive at this form, an intermediate step will involve a division by $1 + \epsilon \xi^{tt} (f^\prime/f_0)$, which, binomially, is the equivalent of a multiplication by $1 - \epsilon \xi^{tt} (f^\prime/f_0)$, with a truncation applied thereafter.
 This is dictated by the simple principle that to keep only the second-order nonlinear terms, it will suffice to retain just those terms which carry $\epsilon$ in its first power.
 The result of this entire exercise is

-in which, if one were to set $\epsilon =0$, then what would remain would be the linear solution discussed in detail in some earlier works~\citep{ray03a,crd06}.
-To progress further, a solution of $f^\prime (r,t)$, separable in space and time, is to be applied.
-This will bear the form, $f^\prime (r,t)=R(r)\phi (t)$.
-Using this separable solution in equation~(\ref{pertorder2}), then multiplying the resulting expression throughout by $v_0R$, and then performing some algebraic simplifications by partial integrations, will finally lead to
+in which, setting $\epsilon =0$, what remains is the linear equation discussed in some earlier works~\citep{ray03a,crd06}.
+We use a solution, $f^\prime (r,t)=R(r)\phi (t)$, in equation~(\ref{pertorder2}), with $R$ being a real function~\citep{polza}.
+Then we multiply the resulting expression throughout by $v_0R$ and perform some algebraic simplifications by partial integrations to finally get